jenniecinelli/project_one/README.md

 ## Project Proposal

 > Our project is to uncover patterns in COVID-19 in the United States.
-We'll examine relationships between COVID-19 deaths and Health; COVID-19 deaths and Preventative Measures; COVID-19 deaths and Geography; COVID-19 deaths and Demographics; COVID-19 deaths and Timing;  and related questions, as the data admits.
+We'll examine relationships between COVID-19 deaths and Health; COVID-19 deaths and Preventative Measures; COVID-19 deaths and Geography and related questions, as the data admits.

 ## Finding Data

 Our group found data from the following sources:

 * data.CDC.gov
+* census.gov

 ## Data Cleanup & Analysis